RyanStander/Therapist-Battler/README.md

   <h3 align="center">Therapist Battler</h3>

   <p align="center">
-    Welcome to the AmI ACL Rehabilitation game repository.
+    Welcome to the AMI ACL Rehabilitation game repository.
 You are most likely a CMGT student continueing our project.
 Below you will find a guide explaining how to work with the software and hardware!
     <br />
     <a href="https://github.com/RyanStander/Therapist-Battler"><strong>Explore the docs »</strong></a>
     <br />